Menu

 Chennai

-India's lowest GCC attrition nationally; 305+ centres combining automotive ER&D, pharma R&D, BFSI ops, and logistics technology in a single talent market -- with the most proactive state GCC policy in India.
+India's lowest GCC attrition rate.
+305+ centres combining automotive engineering R&D, pharma R&D, BFSI operations, and logistics technology in a single market backed by the country's most proactive state GCC policy.

 First Order Snapshot